 The other side of the Legislative Department coin works with Farm Bureau leadership to promote the organization’s objectives at all levels of government.
 We assist county Farm Bureaus on local issues, work to implement state and federal policy, and inform our membership of the outcomes.
 Our goal is to act as an intermediate between the farmers and their elected officials.
-The Legislative Department maintains a daily presence at state Capitol working to deliver the farmers' message and implement Farm Bureau policy.
+The Legislative Department maintains a daily presence at the State Capitol working to deliver the farmers' message and implement Farm Bureau policy.

 We host events such as “Farm Bureau Day at the Capitol” that allows our members the opportunity to discuss specific issues of interest with their elected officials.
 We then update our members on the progress of those issues with weekly legislative reports, delivered in print and electronically.

 In addition to policy development and lobbying efforts, the Legislative Department encourages the membership to become more involved in legislative activities such as county legislative meetings and political forums.
 Without a doubt, the political strength of Georgia Farm Bureau is derived from the involvement of the statewide membership.

 Our leadership believes the structure of the Legislative Department offers the best return to our members.
-By focusing on development and implementation of Georgia Farm Bureau policy, the department is one of the most important sectors of this organization.
+By focusing on development and implementation of Georgia Farm Bureau policy, the department is one of the most important sectors of the organization.

 To see state and national district maps for Georgia lawmakers, you can visit our Congressional and State District Information Page.